Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-web-components/docs/api-report.md

 export function composeAccordion(ds: DesignSystem, options?: ComposeOptions<FASTAccordion>): FASTElementDefinition;

 // Warning: (ae-incompatible-release-tags) The symbol "composeAccordionItem" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "composeAccordionItem" is marked as @public, but its signature references "AccordionItemStatics" which is marked as @beta
 //
 // @public (undocumented)
 export function composeAccordionItem(ds: DesignSystem, options?: ComposeOptions<FASTAccordionItem, AccordionItemStatics>): FASTElementDefinition;